Content created: 110828

 His friends Odysseus and Great Ajax bore his body off the field.
 The death of Achilles produced a huge funeral on the Greek side, which one might expect would strengthen their sense of determination, but the ever-scrappy Greeks fell out over the division of Achilles’ weapons, and in the course of their full and frank discussions on the subject various of them seem to have got accidentally killed.
 In the end Odysseus got to keep the armor, and Great Ajax threw himself on his sword because life without Achilles’ armor was not worth living.

 Later generations told of various struggles before Troy eventually fell.
-For example, on the island of Chryses (from which Agamemnon had abducted Chryseis, daughter of the priest Chryses, just before the opening of Book I), one of the Greek warriors, a certain Philoctetes, was bitten by a snake, and when the wound did not heal, he was abandoned to die on the island of Lemnos.
+For example, on the island of Chryses (from which Agamemnon had abducted Chryseis, daughter of the priest Chryses, just before the opening of Book I), one of the Greek warriors, a certain Philoctetes, had been bitten by a snake during the raid, and when the wound did not heal, he was abandoned to die on the island of Lemnos.
 However, Philoctetes had once been a friend of the great warrior Hercules and had inherited that hero’s semi-magical weapons.
 Rather than die, he had used them to kill birds to eat and thus to keep himself alive.

-After the death of Achilles, an oracle told the Greeks that they would need the weapons of Hercules to take Troy, so they sent to Ulysses and Neoptolemus to Lemnos, to get the weapons or if necessary to tell Philoctetes that they still loved him in spite of everything, and brought him and his weapons back to the camp outside Troy.
+After the death of Achilles, an oracle told the Greeks that they would need the weapons of Hercules to take Troy, so they sent to Ulysses and Neoptolemus to Lemnos, to get the weapons or, if necessary, to tell Philoctetes that they still loved him in spite of everything.
+They brought him and his weapons back to the camp outside Troy.
 There he was at last healed by the sons of Aesclepius (who had learned medicine from Chiron, the centaur who had taught archery to Achilles).
 Philoctetes was soon able to kill a huge number of Trojans.

 Among his victims was Paris, struck by an arrow said once to have belonged to Hercules.
 (Some legends say Paris was killed before Philoctetes arrived, perhaps by one of the arrows that had once belonged to Achilles.)